coaxial/ansible-role-docker-proxy/README.md

   This variable describes the services to reverse-proxy.
 They can either be running within docker containers (`is_container` set to `true`) or directly on the host (must be accessible via localhost:port, `is_container` set to `false`.)

   For non-docker (a.k.a. "metal") services, a custom server configuration file can be used.
 This is optional, it will use `templates/default.conf.j2` by default.
 To override, create a file a `templates/{{ upstream.svc_name }}.conf.j2` and  the role will pick it up for that service.
-Note that the role expects the custom nginx server to listen on port 80, and you can use `dp__network_gateway_ip` for the docker host's gateway IP address to communicate with a service running on the docker host.
+Note that the role expects the custom nginx server to listen on port 80, and you can use `dp__network_gateway` for the docker host's gateway IP address to communicate with a service running on the docker host.
 See the tests at `molecule/{custom,bauth}` for more context.

   To protect a "metal" service with basic auth, set `bauth_enable` to `true`, define the username as `bauth_user` and the password as `bauth_passwd`.
 This will generate a `<svc_name>.htpasswd` at `dp__nginx_config_dir` (`/opt/non-docker-nginx` by default) that will be mounted at `/etc/nginx/.htpasswd` within the nginx proxy container.
 You can use the `.htpasswd` file in your custom nginx configuration if needed.